rafaelxulipa/spryker-b2c-training/README.md

 > - `--assets` - build assets
 > - `--data` - get new demo data

-You've set up your Spryker B2C Demo Shop and can access your applications.
+You've set up your Spryker B2C Demo Marketplace and can access your applications.

 ### Set up a production-like environment